capnproto/capnproto/doc/encoding.md

 to an object in a segment that is full.
 If you can't allocate even one word in the segment where the target resides, then you will need to allocate a landing pad in some other segment, and use this double-far approach.
-This should be exceedingly rare in practice since pointers are normally set to point to _new_ objects.
+This should be exceedingly rare in practice since pointers are normally set to point to new objects, not existing ones.

 ## Serialization Over a Stream

 When transmitting a message, the segments must be framed in some way, i.e. to communicate the number of segments and their sizes before communicating the actual data.
-The best framing approach may differ depending on the medium -- for example, messages read via `mmap` or shared memory may call for different approach than messages sent over a socket or a pipe.
+The best framing approach may differ depending on the medium -- for example, messages read via `mmap` or shared memory may call for a different approach than messages sent over a socket or a pipe.
 Cap'n Proto does not attempt to specify a framing format for every situation.
 However, since byte streams are by far the most common transmission medium, Cap'n Proto does define and implement a recommended framing format for them.